Evaluation of Wine Grape Maturity

 Determining Wine Grape Ripeness

-The greatest potential of any wine grape variety is realized only when it is harvested at the right time in order for the wines to possess the characteristic varietal aroma, flavor, and balance intended for its use.
-The date of previous harvests can be used as a guide when trying to determine the projected harvest date.
-However, such dates alone should never be relied upon exclusively given management practices and environmental influences that come into play.
-The maturity of grapes is usually based on three parameters: sugar content, titratable acidity, and pH.
+The most significant potential of any wine grape variety is realized only when it is harvested at the right time in order for the wines to possess the characteristic varietal aroma, flavor, and balance intended for its use.
+The dates of previous harvests can be used as a guide when determining the projected harvest date.
+However, such dates alone should never be relied upon exclusively, given management practices and environmental influences that come into play.
+The maturity of grapes is typically determined by three key parameters: sugar content, titratable acidity, and pH.
 All of these parameters change over time, and the rate at which they change depends on conditions during the growing season.
-Therefore it is critical to properly monitor and assess the fruit quality and maturity to make the appropriate management, harvesting, and winemaking decisions to produce the best quality grapes and wine possible.
+Therefore, it is crucial to accurately monitor and assess fruit quality and maturity to make informed management, harvesting, and winemaking decisions, thereby producing the highest quality grapes and wine possible.

 Sugar Content